WrightonLabCSU/prodigal-recoding/README.md

 prodigal -h
 ```

-### New in 2.6.3 (February 2016)
+### New in 2.6.7 (February 2023)
-  * Fixed a bug in protein translation output of partial genes where TTG/GTG
+  * Allow specification of amber, ochre, and/or opal read-through modes for
-codons were being incorrectly translated to methionine.
+standard bacterial/archaeal genetic code (translation table 11)

 ### Getting Started